schooldanlp6/app/README.md

 # app
-a mimnal save to download app repo
+a minmal save to download app repo with foss apps